MelissaBuckingham/fantasy-database/README.md

 The database allows for the creation, reading, updating and deletion of fantasy realms and cities. the cities are grouped according to their respective fantasy realms.

+The data schema is arranged in such a way so that a user can add a fantasy realm, but also they can add a city that can be placed within a realm in order to keep the data tidy and searchable.

 WireFrame

 ![Screenshots of the Wireframe](images/wireFrame.png "WireFrame")